jez/blog/_posts/2023-04-23-intro-elim.md

   void foo();
 }
 ```
-This interface specifies how values of type `Foo` can be used (by calling `x.foo()`),
+This interface specifies how values of type `Foo` can be used, but not how they can be
-but not how they can be created.
-You can settle for defining a constructor on a class
+created.
+You can settle for defining a constructor on a class (maybe even an abstract
-(maybe even an abstract class), but this ties the abstract specification of a type with
+class), but this ties the abstract specification of a type with it's concrete
-it's concrete implementation.
-Best to let a language's facilities for abstraction
+implementation.
+Best to let a language's facilities for abstraction abstract over both
-abstract over both intro and elim forms.[^ts-new]
+intro and elim forms.[^ts-new]

 [^ts-new]:
   To temper people misinterpreting this as a Rust shill post, a TypeScript example this
   time.
-TypeScript lets interfaces declare a `new()` method, which thus allows abstracting
+TypeScript lets interfaces declare a `new()` method, which allows abstracting over
-  over how a type is created.
-There's a few tricks to it, and [this post][ts-new-post]
+  how a type is created.
+There's a few tricks to it, and [this post][ts-new-post] outlines
-  outlines them as well or better than I could.
+  them as well or better than I could.

 [sorbet-eq-post]: /problems-typing-ruby-equality/
 [ts-new-post]: https://fettblog.eu/typescript-interface-constructor-pattern/